 Scenario 1: Investing on Instagram or the Money Flipping Scheme

-(with video) In this variation, scammers approach Instagramers with proposals of making money online, using the term ‘Money flipping‘.
-Alternatively, they use the term ‘investment’ with a 24 hour return.
+(with video) In this variation, the scammers approach Instagramers with proposals of making money online, using the term ‘Money flipping‘.
+Alternatively, they use the term ‘investment’ with a 24-hour return.
 It is the subject of many Cash App scams.

 Watch the video below to see this sneaky scam exposed:

 Watch the video below to see the Suspicious Activity On Your Account Scam exposed (it starts at 2’27):

 This trick comes as a private message in your Instagram inbox.
 It reads: “Hello, we are messaging you due to suspicious activity on your account.
 Log below to confirm you are the account owner or your account will be deactivated in the next 48 hours.

 Any changes made to your accounts such as username, password, email, or phone number change will result in your account being locked for security purposes”.

 A link is provided to log into your account (www.instagram.com/verification), but is very deceiving.
 Look at the image below and notice the trick:

 The second ‘a’ in ‘Instagram’ is an actual alpha symbol, not the letter ‘a’.
 As very few people notice that without the arrow, many logins into a fake Instagram account, giving scammers access to their credentials, and many times, personal information.